 Your child will get out of bed, and you’ll have to put them back in it.
 You can be sure of that, so when you lead them back to their bed, let them know you’ll be back in shortly to check they’re okay.
 Start with a short interval of 10 minutes so that you’re not away too long and prevent them from getting anxious, but neither are you leaving too little time for them to fall asleep.
 Increase the time between visits back to the child’s bedroom gradually.

-Don’t lose your temper if they appear at your bed when they should be in their own one, or they wander into the living room while you’re watching TV.
-Ultimately, you’re trying to break a long-term routine for them, and it’s not going to happen overnight, so keep calm.
-Remind them of the agreement by saying something like, ‘Do you remember that we said you’d sleep in your bed tonight?
-Go and get yourself back in there, and I’ll check in on you shortly.’
+Don’t lose your temper if they appear in your bed when they should be on their own or they wander into the living room while you’re watching TV.
+Ultimately, you’re trying to break a long-term routine for them, and it won’t happen overnight, so keep calm.
+Remind them of the agreement by saying, ‘Do you remember that we said you’d sleep in your bed tonight?
+Go and get back in there, and I’ll check in on you shortly.’
 Keep to your word, even if you’re feeling tired.

 Helping them on their way

 When it comes to getting your children to sleep, it’s not about following a routine or engaging in a battle of wills with your child(ren).
 There are some simple extra measures you can take to help your child get to sleep at night.